 Submissions to the festival are now open until 31 August: submit your film here.
-Standard submissions will stay open until 31 August.
+Late submissions will stay open until 30 September.
 Filmmakers will be notified by 15 January 2019 and the full programme will be published in February 2019.

 RAI-FF has served as a leading forum for exploring the multiple relationships between documentary filmmaking, anthropology, visual culture, and the advocacy of cultural diversity and intercultural dialogue through film.